COMP2281/software-engineering-group-17/documentation/Design-Video-Presentation.md

 >     Slides with original sections from market research next to our choice

 #### Development approach [1min] [Nam]

+- Agile method using Scrum
+- Use a modified point-to-effort estimation, taking into consideration priority, for tasks
+- Sprint cycles of 2 weeks
+- Starts on Mondays, ends of Fridays and weekend rest
+- Rotating Scrum master role for each sprint
+- Stand-in representative for John (Product owner role)
+- Help us be flexible, more engaged with client, and make team more cohesive

 >     Slides with the development approach (agile, scrum)